There’s something special about a Hawaii vacation. Ever since I first visited the Hawaiian Islands in 2011, they’ve been on my must-return list.

 The Go Oahu card can save you hundreds of dollars on loads of attractions around Oahu.

-Check out the site here for more information on how to best plan and utilise your time.
+Check out the site here for more information on how to best plan and utilize your time.

 4. Check out a pro surfing comp on the North Shore